uvtc/csv2md/README.md

     [lein-exec](https://raw.githubusercontent.com/kumarshantanu/lein-exec/master/lein-exec)
     script

-See [more install help](more-install-help.md) if you could use a hand setting that up those last two items.
+See [more install help](more-install-help.md) if you could use a hand setting up those last two items.

 ## Compatibility